 Netflix Australia is stacked.
 Really.
-There are so many TV shows to watch on the streaming service that it’s hard landing on just one without feeling like you’re missing out on the other.
+There are so many TV shows to watch on the streaming service that it’s hard to land on just one without feeling like you’re missing out on the other.
 With a platform of this size, opportunity cost is high, which is why it pays to focus only on the best shows on Netflix Australia.

 Our Favourite TV Shows On Netflix Australia